averycrespi/vtt-bridge/README.md

 We can't send messages directly between content scripts, so we use a background script as a relay.

-The extension requires the `tabs` permission to find the Roll20 tab.
+The extension requires the `tabs` permission to find Roll20 tabs in the same window.

 ## Credits